 So far, there is no Brexit-related justification to cancel Christmas.
 But equally, it’s prudent not to blow all your spare cash in these times of uncertainty.
 The amount most of us should aim to have in emergency savings is three to six months’ worth of current income.
 If you’ve met this goal, there’s no reason to rein in your spending from what’s normal for you.

 R – Regularly review outgoings

-If you normally re-assess your big outgoings once a year, why not bring it forward a bit?
+With the cost of many basic utilities and essentials changing often, it’s a good idea to review the deals you are on more regularly than normal at the moment.
 You could save money each month by switching to a cheaper mortgage deal if you are already at or coming to the end of an existing deal.
+It’s a good idea to contact a broker to access the very best rates available for your circumstances.
 Try an automatic energy switching service to ensure you are always on the cheapest energy deal.
 Check the cheapest petrol and diesel near you on petrol comparison websites to make sure you aren’t overpaying on fuel.

 E – Explore savings options